Congenital or

 affected when light is intense and the lens is only partially affected, but

-In rabbits, the onset of cataract is linked to several causes such as
+onset of cataract is linked to several causes such as age, eye trauma,

-age, eye trauma, metabolic disorders or a toxic action, or is related to the
+metabolic disorders or a toxic action, or is related to the presence of the

 young rabbits, the onset of cataract has often a congenital origin.
 Two types